Lanecrest/RanGen-Fantasy-Names/README.md

 Version History
 ===

+v2.3
+-Removed possibility for a letter to repeat itself more than twice in a row (maybe)

+-Chananged split names to have an apostrophe instead of a space.

+-Updated pixmap spacing when copy as image

+-Updated gui to better align widgets

 v2.25
 ---
 -Added an export function.
 This will export selected names to a .csv file and will append names if names already exist